 Interview your loved one.
 Private investigators will check on the physical condition of your loved one, noting any weight loss, checking for bruises, cuts, broken bones, missing patches of hair, or bite marks.
 They will speak to the patient and assess their well-being: Have they eaten today?
 Did they take their medication?
 Are they feeling well?

 Conduct surveillance.
-Do you suspect your caregivers are not arriving as scheduled to your loved one’s home?
+Do you suspect your caregivers are not arriving as scheduled for your loved one’s home?
 A private investigator can conduct surveillance to confirm that caregivers are adhering to their schedule and best practices.
-A licensed private investigator can also assist you in finding the right hidden cameras that you can place in the home or nursing home room.
+A licensed private investigator can also assist you in finding the right hidden cameras that you can place in the home or nursing homeroom.

 Asset search and financial investigations.
 Licensed private investigators can perform background investigations, including searches into a person’s finances.
 If you suspect someone is exploiting your loved one’s finances, a private investigator can see what assets are available and if any have been transferred to the person in question.